 Stupice tomatoes grow to approximately two inches in diameter and are deep red in color and oblong shaped.
 The best part of growing these tomatoes is that they produce for a very long time, even if you experience cool or short summers, so you can enjoy them for a very long time.

 These are lobed, indeterminate tomatoes weighing only around four ounces.
-They are shaped like pepper and have a lemon-yellow color.
-Yellow Stuffer tomatoes are semi-hollow and therefore, they are perfect for stuffing.
+They are shaped like a pepper and have a lemon-yellow color.
+Yellow Stuffer tomatoes are semi-hollow with firmer flesh on the outside and therefore, they are perfect for stuffing.